“I have always been drawn to people’s stories and believe that compassion, warmth, and acceptance can form the foundation of healing.”

 What is the importance of the therapeutic relationship?

 The therapeutic relationship is the most fundamental component in therapy, as it is the base that facilitates growth.
 A strong alliance is needed in order for the client to feel safe and to develop trust.
-The aspects explored within the therapeutic relationship that is related to insight, as well as the skills the client gains through a healing space can help them interpersonally in their daily lives.
+The therapeutic relationship can help the client develop insight and skills that can help them interpersonally in their daily lives.